doctorfree/nvim-lazyman/README.md

 The `lazyman` manual page can be viewed with `man lazyman`.

+Lazyman Neovim help can be viewed inside Neovim with `:h nvim-lazyman`.

 ### Lazyman configuration

 The `nvim-lazyman` Neovim configuration includes a top-level configuration file,